w3c/tocc/management/Framework.md

 ##### `Correspondence Rules for Use Case Models`

-Each use case model shoulud eventually be linked to the CDM data concepts that are needed to implement the Information Requirements defined bty the use case.
+Each use case model should eventually be linked to the CDM data concepts that are needed to implement the Information Requirements defined bty the use case.
 These linkages are stored within CDM by associating each required data concept to the use case(s) that use them.

 #### `Operations for Naming Use Cases`